 - Loss of weight without effort

 - Elevated blood pressure

 - Absence of sexual desire

 Consulting a dermatologist, rheumatologist, or another physician who treats skin conditions like scleroderma if you experience any of these symptoms is your best bet.
 The severity of symptoms might affect scleroderma life expectancy.
-The sooner you get the right diagnosis, the better would be the outcomes.
+The sooner you get the right diagnosis, the better the outcomes.

-Symptoms of Linear Scleroderma:
+Symptoms of Scleroderma: